Irritable Bowel Syndrome

 Rather, it is a problem of abnormal function.
 The condition usually begins in young people, usually below 40 and often in the teens.
 The symptoms may wax and wane, being particularly severe at some times and absent at others.
 Over the years, the symptoms tend to become less intense.

 IBS is extremely common and is present in perhaps half the patients that see a specialist in gastroenterology.
 It tends to run in families.
 The disorder does not lead to cancer.
-Prolonged contractions of the colon, however, may lead to diverticulosis, a disorder in which balloon-like pockets push out from the bowel wall because of excessive, prolonged contractions.
+Prolonged contractions of the colon and constipation, however, may lead to diverticulosis, a disorder in which balloon-like pockets push out from the bowel wall because of excessive, prolonged contractions.

 While our knowledge is still incomplete about the function and malfunction of the large bowel, some facts are well-known.
 Certain foods, such as coffee, alcohol, spices, raw fruits, vegetables, and even milk, can cause the colon to malfunction.
 In these instances avoidance of these substances is the simplest treatment.